Grand Avenue combined tip: Grand Shopping

 Artist Mercantile: Support Local Artists!

-This is a little gem of a shop that carries unique and eclectic items crafted by local artists.
-Located right beside Great Waters Brewing and above Artists' Quarter jazz nightclub, it's a fun place to browse for a treasure to take home.
-Photography, pottery, textiles, jewelry, glass, etc. Open Mon - Wed, 10-5, Thur - Fri, 10-6, Sat.
-11-6.
+This is a little gem of a shop that carries unique items crafted by local artists and other eclectic goodies.
+Located right beside Great Waters Brewing, it's a fun place to browse for a treasure to take home.
+Photography, pottery, textiles, jewelry, glass, etc. Open Mon - Fri.
+10-5, Sat.
+11-5.

 What to pay: Prices range from a lot to a little, depending on the piece